Sunday Spotlights: the Xipehuz

 Here are 2 of them.
 The lizard-looking one is an Aleptidate, and the weird elephant is a Thirtha (plural: Thirthai).

-Aleptidates have engineered their native biosphere, to eliminate most dangerous lifeforms.
-The fact that humans did not do likewise causes Aleptidates to view them with mingled awe and fear.
+Aleptidates exist in a biosphere where most life cooperates, rather than competes.
+It is unknown, though dubious, whether this state of affairs originated naturally.
+The nature of the biosphere humans originated from causes Aleptidates to view them with mingled awe and fear.
 Originally, they lacked mouths, due to their alien methods of feeding and communication.
 However, they are capable of limited shapeshifting, and some individuals have grown mouths in order to talk to humans.

 Thirthai are a carnivorous species that evolved on a world nearing the end of its habitable period.
 Though they evolved cooperative behaviour to cope with their drying homeworld, they remain solitary and mistrustful of others, regardless of species.
 Thirthai communicate through infrasound, and use translators to talk to other species.